The Crownless Shall Be Crowned

 I was able to move through the impact of knowledge of mass extinction in a natural way.
 I somehow took it in stride and seemed to know instinctively how to move through my emotions with music.
 Still, on that day, a fault-line opened in me that quietly drained out hope.

-I’m sharing this because it opens the way for me to share that all those who found our world to be a living hell came to a deep hidden nihilism during adolescence.
+I’m sharing this because it opens the way for me to share that all those with whom I have spoken (yes, all) who found our world to be a living hell came to a deep hidden nihilism during adolescence.
 It came through knowledge that shattered their world view and isolated them with no way out.

 There is a collective neglect in our culture when we fail to offer the ritual and sacred space within which the souls of our youth can plunge more deeply into their own Wisdom and Strength for life.
 After 30 years teaching and also after parenting and uncle-ing, I know that we olders generally aren’t aware of elements of sacred awareness in youth that were shattered by the evolution in our scientific knowledge.
 This is how chronopathology appears in the younger generation.